 - Raw forest products are defined in Wis.
 Stats. s.
 348.01(2)(bt).

 - The RS permit authorizes:

 - GVW of 98,000 lbs. in vehicle combinations with six or more axles.

 - No axle may exceed the axle weights set in Wis.
 Stats. s.
 348.27(9m)(a)4.

 - RS Permits are not valid on Interstate highways.

-- RS permits do not authorize exceeding posted weight limits, except for seasonal limits on marked State or US routes in connection with thawing of frozen roads.
+- RS permits do not authorize exceeding posted weight limits, except for seasonal limits on marked State or US routes in connection with spring thaw.